Given the Movie (2024 film): Production

 In March 2023, it was announced that a sequel film to 2020 Given the Movie film, which is based on Natsuki Kizu's manga series of the name was in development.
 Later on August of that year, it was announced that the sequel was produced as a two-part film.
 Noriko Hashimoto is directing the two-part film at Lerche, with Yuniko Ayana, Mina Osawa and Michiru returning to provide the screenplay, character designs and compose the music respectively.
 On October of that year, the title of the first film was unveiled, Hiiragi mix, with Japanese band Centimillimental providing the theme song, "Super Ultra I LOVE YOU".
 In January 2024, it was announced that the second film's title was revealed as "To the Sea".
-Centimillimental also provided the theme song for the second film, titled "In Conclusion" (Yuigon).
+Centimillimental also provided the theme song for the second film, titled "Will" (Yuigon).

 Release

 The two-part film was released in theaters in Japan in 2024, with the first film, Hiiragi mix on January 27, and the second film, To the Sea on September 20.
 Hiiragi mix was also released in Taiwan by Cai Chang Asia on April 3, 2024.